FPB Billing Cycle Information

 Cycle billing is the industry practice of billing customers based on pre-determined intervals rather than billing everyone all at once.
 For FPB customers, their cycle is determined by their meter reading routes and read dates.

-How will cycle billing work?
+How does cycle billing work?

 Bills for one-half of FPB’s customers will be due on the first of the month and bills for the other half of FPB’s customers will be due on the fifteenth of the month.